-Subtheme - Pressure Ulcers: Pressure Ulcers are a painful, costly and largely preventable condition that when not appropriately treated can cause serious illness and death.
+Subtheme - Pressure Ulcers: Pressure ulcers are a painful, costly and largely preventable condition that when not appropriately treated can cause serious illness and death.
 In the 10th SOW, QIOs were tasked with reducing pressure ulcer rates in both long term care and hospital settings from the beginning of the contract.
 Because pressure ulcers can generally be attributed to system failures, the QIOs were tasked with ensuring that the foundations for improvement were in place with the issuance of two process measures for long term care settings.
-During the FY 2012 period, the QIOs were responsible for recruiting nursing homes that have pressure ulcer rates that are greater than the 75th percentile of the nursing homes in the state and have a pressure ulcer rate of >/= to 11%.
+During FY 2012, the QIOs were responsible for recruiting nursing homes that have pressure ulcer rates that are greater than the 75th percentile of the nursing homes in the state and have a pressure ulcer rate of >/= to 11%.
 They worked with providers to instill quality improvement methodology, adopt best practices and work toward reduction of the rate of pressure ulcers.

 Subtheme - Physical Restraints: The use of physical restraints can greatly diminish the quality of life for long term care beneficiaries living in nursing homes, as well as other settings.
 Therefore, the QIO program was dedicated to dramatically reducing the utilization rate of physical restraints from the beginning of the 10th SOW.
 For this task, during the FY2012 period, the QIO recruited nursing homes that were in the >75th percentile of physical restraint use in the state and that have a statewide physical restraint rate of >/=4 percent to work with the QIOs to eradicate the use of unnecessary physical restraints.